 The Parish House formally opened on July 28, 1881.
 Thomas A. Scott, Esquire, president of the Pennsylvania Railroad, provided the funds to have this built in memory of his son.
 A plaque commemorating this has recently been restored and hangs on the wall of the Parish House.

 The first rector of St. Stephen's, William W. Taylor, served until 1885, followed by The Revs.
 Daniel M. Bates, James Fry Bullitt, Thomas Bell, J. Garwood Quinn, Henri M.J.
-Huff, Edward H. Bonsall, Jr., Oliver E. Newton, George W. Barnes, Henry M. Prentiss, Norman Kerr, Hobart Heistand, Robert Gearhart, Charles Mauch, Donald M. Whitesel, William Martin, John F. Williams, Jill McNish, and Linda Kerr.
+Huff, Edward H. Bonsall, Jr., Oliver E. Newton, George W. Barnes, Henry M. Prentiss, Norman Kerr, Hobart Heistand, Robert Gearhart, Charles Mauch, Donald M. Whitesel, William Martin, John F. Williams, Jill McNish, Linda Kerr, and Jonathan Clodfelter.